-For 2011 and beyond, negative data may be reported for these target pests only when surveyed for by the approved survey method.
+For 2011 and beyond, negative data may be reported for these target pests only when surveyed for by the Approved Methods for Pest Surveillance method.
 For species with attractants and/ or lures available, the approved trap type and lure must be used in order to report negative data.

 If "visual" is listed as the only approved survey method for a target pest, then traps and lures have not yet been proven effective for attracting that target.
 Negative data may only be reported for these species by conducting a visual survey and not from any trap/ lure combination.
-Please see detailed survey information by clicking on the target species datasheet in the main table.